 AHL Legal has a strong record of helping our clients achieve satisfactory outcomes for their developments.
 We have previously successfully assisted a client in gaining council approval for developing a 14-storey building where the height limit in place was only 6-storeys.

-A local council issued license is requried for the operation of special trades in Australia, such as brothels.
-AHL legal has assisted our clients in applying and eventually gaining approval for the required licenses, allowing them to legally operate their brothel business.
+A local council issued licence is requried for the operation of special trades in Australia, such as brothels.
+AHL Legal has assisted our clients in applying and eventually gaining approval for the required licences which allows them to legally operate their businesses.

-AHL Legal has also assisted our clients in challenging legal actions brought by the local council claiming illegality of the operation of their businesses and in subsequently gaining the official operational licenses required for their legal operation.
+AHL Legal has also assisted our clients in challenging legal actions brought upon by the local council claiming illegality of the operation of their businesses.

 The Commonwealth government has the authority to legally acquire land or an interest in land anywhere in Australia for the purpose of development of public infrastructure, such as public roads or community shopping centres.
 The compensation paid to land owners is often much lower than the market value.